open-data/opengov/docs/drupal9testing.md

   </li>

   <li>
-    <b>Media Files</b> - After selecting the "Add Media" option within the "Content" then "Media" tabs, you should be able to:
+    <h3>Media Files - In the "Add Media" option under "Content" and "Media" tabs, you should be able to:</h3>
     <ul>
       <li>
       - [ ]
       <input type="checkbox" class="task-list-item-checkbox">
       Upload an Image - <i>browse, select and upload an image from your device.
-You must include a Alternate Text description of the image to meet accessibility requirements.
-Recall, content must exist in both official languages.
-Therefore you must add a translated version of every image and it's Alternate Text.</i>
+You must include a "Alternate Text" description of the image to meet accessibility requirements.
+Remember, images containing text or language must have a translated version re-uploaded.
+Additionally, all images must have translated versions of the Alternate Text descriptions to meet official language requirements.
+You can add translated alternate text by "Editing" an uploaded image and viewing the "Translate" tab for that image.</i>
     </li>
     </ul>
   </li>